egon89/go-stress-test/README.md

 A simple CLI tool for stress testing APIs, built using the [Cobra CLI](https://github.com/spf13/cobra) framework.
 This tool allows you to test the performance and reliability of your APIs by sending multiple HTTP requests concurrently and analyzing the results.

 ## Features
-- Specify the target URL, HTTP method, number of requests, concurrency level, and request body.
+- Specify the target URL, number of requests, concurrency level, HTTP method, custom headers and request body.
 - Measure response times and collect status code statistics.
 - Supports interval delays between requests for controlled testing.